ly6ustc/DECBP/README.md

 In FCP50Subjects dir, showing parcellations with 3, 6, 7 and 8 parcel numbers.
 These results are obtained by DECBP framwork and FCP datasets, resampled to 2mm resolution as well.

+In XW50Subjects dir, similar results are obtained by DECBP framwork and XW datasets(including 23 PD subjects and 27 HC controls).

 # How to run
 python DECBP.py